 You will be able to get an ADVO if you can satisfy the court that:

 If the police have applied for an ADVO on your behalf, you won’t need to represent yourself or get a lawyer.

 If you have applied for an ADVO on your own through the Local Court, it is a good idea to get a lawyer to represent you.
-Find out more information on going to court.